engr101staff/engr101matlab/_sources/vectors_and_matrices/main.rst

 .. admonition :: Video Recap

-  Just like with vector indexing, we can index in several different ways.
+  Just like with vector indexing, we can index matrices in several different ways.
 For rows and columns, you can:

   - Use either a **single number** to select one row or column.
   - Use a **vector of indices** to select several rows or columns.